Russian Empire census

 The census revealed the social class, native language, religion, and profession of citizens, which were aggregated to yield district and provincial totals.
+The data processing took eight years; publishing the results began in 1898 and was completed in 1905.
+In total, 119 books in 89 volumes were published for 89 governorates in the empire, including a two-volume summary.

-The second Russian Census was scheduled for December 1915, but was cancelled because of World War I, which had begun during 1914.
-It was not rescheduled before the Russian Revolution.
+The next census had been planned for December 1915, but was cancelled due to World War I. It was not rescheduled before the Russian Revolution.
 The next census in Russia only occurred at the end of 1926, almost three decades later.